Monte Carlo vs Sifflet

 What is this tool?

-Monte Carlo is a data observability platform for ensuring data reliability.
+Monte Carlo is a data observability platform that monitors data pipelines to detect anomalies and schema changes, helping teams ensure data reliability.

 How much does it cost?